bup/bup/Documentation/bup-join.md

 # OPTIONS

--r, \--remote=*host*:*path*
+-r, \--remote=[*user*@]*host*:[*path*]
 :   Retrieves objects from the given remote repository
-    instead of the local one. *path* may be blank, in which case the default remote repository is used.
-The connection to the remote server is made with SSH.
-If you'd like to specify which port, user or private key to use for the SSH connection, we recommend you use the `~/.ssh/config` file.
+    instead of the local one.
+If *path* is omitted, uses the default path on the remote server (you still need to include the ':').

+-e, \--sshcmd="remote shell commandline"
+:   allows the specification of an alternate remote shell command line for
+    connecting to a server.
+A common use case is to specify optional parameters to the SSH command line.
+For example to use a custom port and key file:
+        -e 'ssh -i /path/to/keyfile -p 22056'

 # EXAMPLE